jorammercado/fin-track-frontend/README.md

 - **Backend**:  [github.com/jorammercado/icapital-budgeter-backend](https://github.com/jorammercado/icapital-budgeter-backend)

 ## Guest Login
 The application includes a **Guest Login** feature, allowing visitors to explore the full functionality of the site without creating an account.
-This feature provides a seamless way to navigate the platform and interact with all features using pre-seeded "dummy" data.
+This feature provides a seamless way to navigate the platform and interact with all features using preloaded sample data.
 It is ideal for demonstrating the application’s capabilities while ensuring the integrity of real user data.

 ## Pages
 - **Home**: Provides an overview of the application, welcoming users and highlighting key features.